Lalena Shaver Lalena Shaver

 He is a big goof.
 A bull in a china shop who has absolutely no idea how large and clumsy and magnificent he is.
 When it's time for a walk, his whole body gets involved in the announcement — tail whipping, body wiggling, the full production of a dog who has learned that good things are coming and has decided to feel that fully and without embarrassment.
 I love this about him more than I can say.

 He rarely barks.
 In three years, perhaps four times.
+Part of this is because he was never allowed to use his voice.
+The other part because he is a pretty chill and sweet boy.
 He is calm and respectful and the easiest soul to share a home with.
 He loves meeting other dogs on walks — really loves it, the greeting, the sniffing, the brief joyful exchange between two creatures who both know what it is to be out in the world on a good day.
 Knowing what I know about where he came from, I believe he feels it every time.
 The normalcy of it.
 The safety of it.
 The fact that he gets to be like the other dogs — the ones who have only ever known this, who have never known anything else.
 He gets to be one of them now.
 A regular dog on a regular walk in a regular neighborhood where nothing terrible is waiting for him.

 He is safe.
 I think he knows it.
 I think that is what all the curiosity is — a dog who spent years unable to look around, finally looking around, and finding that the world is better than he had any reason to believe.